 When you register, you should like our main Central Casting and your location’s job posts Facebook pages so you can receive notifications and stay up-to-date.
 Our Facebook pages are linked to Twitter if you would prefer to receive notifications from Twitter instead.
 All the posts that go to Facebook/Twitter show up in an easier to read format on the job posts sections of our website.

 Another way you can get background work is through text message.
 Casting Directors will send text messages out to Background Actors, often checking your availability for a future date.
 You may receive follow up questions and, in some cases, details through text message.
 Our article What to Do When You Get a Text from Central Casting walks you through some of the common questions we get about the texting system.

 When you get booked, the Casting Director will tell you how to get your details.
-This can include calling an information tape or reading a details blog.
-If you are instructed to call an information tape, be sure to write down the 4-digit tape code you are given.
+This will likely be in the form of a Details Blog accessed via our Details page.
+Be sure to write down the Details Blog show name and 4-digit passcode you are given.
 The How to Get Work section of the Talent page has important phone numbers and instructions on how to get details in your location.